hmightypirate/a3c-agent-blocks/README.md

 ### Training

 Just type this command (and be patient).
 Training a model could perfectly last one day or more...
+In the paper the agent was trained for 80 million frames in less than one day.

 ```
 python run_a3c.py
 ```
 A checkpoint is saved after several iterations that can be configured at launch time.
+The checkpoint indicates the number of frames the agent has executed <Game_name>_<frames>.tar (e.g. Breakout-v0_28117541.tar) .

 ## Results
 TODO: Coming soon!